sean-m-mccullough/postgres-prisma-users/README.md

-Simple exploratory exerise for myself.
+Simple exploratory exercise for myself.